ReonaImagawa/Behta/README.md

 Hi Behta.

-Download all the files and add them to your replit site.
+Download all the files except for `.gitattributes` and `README.md` and add them to your replit site.
 Do not change the names of them!